ojasvsingh71/Web-Notes/react-4.md

 ---

->This is a basic setup for using React Router DOM.
+>🧩This is a basic setup for using React Router DOM.
 You can extend this by adding nested routes, handling dynamic route parameters, and incorporating additional features provided by React Router DOM for more advanced routing scenarios.

 ---

-# Using React Router DOM
+# 🛠️ Using React Router DOM

 In a React app, creating a basic landing page and dashboard page with routing involves using React Router DOM to manage navigation.
 Here's a simple example: